Developer122436/Data-Science-Customer-Segmentation-Freelancing-Project/README.md

 # Data-Science-Customer-Segmentation-Freelancing-Project

-A project that I worked for a student on a data science final project for university.
+A project that I worked for a client on data science.
-It includes big data on online sales.
+It includes extensive data on online sales.

 It includes working with libraries such as numpy, pandas, seaborn, matplotlib, sklearn, scipy, tqdm and more.